 Enter your quilt

 Thank you for your interest in entering your quilt into our show!
+This is a non-juried show.
 Our prizes and awards, categories and entry rules are below.
-Entry of quilts into the 2020 show will be available online beginning September 3, 2019 at 9:00am (EST) with the Registration button.
+The deadline for entry of quilts into the 2020 show is February 10, 2020.

 Check out critical dates for entries and our quilt shipping instructions.